-The ice cream, which is made on the premises, has won many awards over the years and matches the quality of the three more expensive ice cream establishments on the same street!
+The homemade ice cream has won many awards over the years and matches the quality of the three more expensive ice cream establishments on the same street!

 Right next door is the ‘Chippy’ for newspaper wrapped chips and battered fish, sausage haggis and black pudding suppers.
-I once saw an American TV travel programme with its presenter in this very Chippy claiming it was the home of the deep fried Mars Bar, a snack definitely not for the faint hearted!
+I once saw an American TV travel programme with its presenter in this very Chippy claiming it was the home of the deep fried Mars Bar.

 Due to the rise in rent prices University Cafe is under threat, so more punters needed!